Fayas7/QUANTUM-PORTFOLIO/README.md

 --------------------------------------

 ## 🧪 Current Contents

-### `basics/`
+basics/

-- **Hadamard Gate and Quantum Superposition**
+Hadamard Gate and Quantum Superposition
-  - Demonstrates how a Hadamard gate creates an equal superposition
+Demonstrates how a Hadamard gate creates an equal superposition of
-  - Measurement statistics visualized using histograms
+|0⟩ and |1⟩.
+Measurement statistics are visualized using histograms.

+Pauli-X Gate (Quantum NOT)
+Shows how the Pauli-X gate deterministically flips a qubit from
+|0⟩ → |1⟩, behaving as the quantum equivalent of a classical NOT gate.

+Pauli-Z Gate (Phase Flip)
+Demonstrates how the Pauli-Z gate flips the phase of a qubit without changing its measurement outcome, highlighting the role of phase in quantum systems.

 More notebooks will be added incrementally as the portfolio grows.
 --------------------------------------
 ## 🛠 Tools & Technologies